biljana-zobenica/SQL-complete-tutorial/README.md

 # SQL-complete-tutorial
-An SQL complete tutorial, from beginner to advanced, covering MySQL database fundamentals and advanced topics.
+A SQL complete tutorial, from beginner to advanced, covering MySQL database fundamentals and advanced topics.
 It's created by Mosh Hamedani.

 It covers the following topics:
 * Complex SQL queries